aweijnitz/logwork.js/README.md

-# LogWork - A command line utility for easy jira worklogging
+# LogWork - A command line utility for easy jira work logging

 ## Motivation
 Sometimes it can be difficult to track time to dedicated Jira tickets when working on multiple issues,